shemhazai/flutter-navigation/README.md

 # navigation

 A simple flutter application which demonstrates how to perform navigation in flutter as well as to render the .MD files.
+The clean archicture also has been put to work.

 ## Generate code (DI, flutter_gen, etc.)
 ```